elaheh-dastan/CAT/README.md

 ```

 you might get 0.94 meaning: There is approximately a 94% posterior probability that Prompt B has a higher pass rate than Prompt A.

+## BLEU
+**Bilingual Evaluation Understudy** is a metric for comparing a generated text with one or more reference texts.
+It was originally designed for machine translation.

+The main idea is: **how many short word sequences in the generated answer also appear in the reference?**

+Suppose:

+- Reference: the cat is sitting on the mat
+- Generated: the cat is on the mat

+BLEU looks at n-grams:

+- 1-grams: the, cat, is
+- 2-grams: the cat, cat is, is on
+- 3 grams: triples
+- 4 grams: sequences of four words

+  it calculates:

+  p_n = matching n-grams / generated n-grams